mattryderstorm/SiteNow-Custom-Contrib-Modules/webform_rules/README.txt

  Webform Rules adds a new condition to the rules configuration.
 With this condition you can tell rules to react only on one specific webform by selecting its title.

+Actions:
+ Webform Rules provides some additional actions to either open or close webforms or fetch a list of submissions for a webform.

 -- AUTHOR --